pnp/blog/content/post/office-add-ins-community-call-september-8-2021.md

 into the search box in the [reference section for the Word API](https://docs.microsoft.com/javascript/api/word?view=word-js-1.1).

-If you\'re looking for more specific guidance, please provide more information on ask on the [Microsoft 365 Q&A site](https://docs.microsoft.com/en-us/answers/topics/office-addins-dev.html?page=2&amp;pageSize=15&amp;sort=active&amp;filter=all), or at <https://stackoverflow.com> using the \[**office-js**\] tag.
+If you're looking for more specific guidance, please provide more information on ask on the [Microsoft 365 Q&A site](https://docs.microsoft.com/en-us/answers/topics/office-addins-dev.html?page=2&amp;pageSize=15&amp;sort=active&amp;filter=all), or at <https://stackoverflow.com> using the \[**office-js**\] tag.